 Four methods to drain a hot tub plus a bonus

-There are a number of ways to drain your hot tub I have described below, all of which I have used at some time or another when carrying out hot tub cleaning over the past 20 years that I have owned hot tubs.
+I have described several ways to drain your hot tub below, all of which I have used at some point when cleaning them over the past twenty years.

-Whichever method you use to remove the hot tub water, the first thing you should do is switch off the electricity to the hot tub.
-You do not want the pump running while the hot tub is emptying as that could lead to damage.
+Whatever method you use to remove the hot tub water, you should first turn off the hot tub’s electricity.
+You do not want the pump running while the hot tub empties, which could damage it.

-I would recommend that you remove the hot tub filters from the filter compartment too before you start to drain your hot tub.
-This helps to prevent an airlock and ensure that the dirty water in the pipes also drains.
+I recommend removing the hot tub filters from the filter compartment before draining your hot tub.
+This helps prevent an airlock and ensures that the dirty water in the pipes also drains.

 1. Using a submersible pump to drain a hot tub

-Obviously, if you don’t have a submersible pump then you will need to buy one, but as you will be emptying your hot tub every 3 months then it will be money well spent as it will save you time in the future.
+If you don’t have a submersible pump, you will need to buy one.
+As you will be emptying your hot tub every 3 months, it will be money well spent as it will save you time in the future.

-They are not too expensive and since it will not be pumping a huge volume of water, unlike emptying a swimming pool, it doesn’t need to be too powerful either.
+They are not too expensive, and since they will not be pumping a huge volume of water, it doesn’t need to be too powerful, unlike emptying a swimming pool.

 A pump similar to the Superior Pump 91250 1/4hp available on Amazon would work perfectly well.

-It used to take me about 10 minutes to drain all of the water out of my hot tub using this method.
+Using this method, it used to take me about 10 minutes to drain the water out of my hot tub.

-The following show how to drain a hot tub without a pump:
+The following shows how to drain a hot tub without a pump:

 2. How to drain a hot tub with a hose